avocardio/GPT-agents/README.md

 # GPT-agents

 GPT-agents is a simple blend between AutoGPT and Perplexity AI, with a focus on usability and user experience.
+There are two options: __chat__ mode and __task__ mode.
+In chat mode, you can converse with the agent, and in task mode, you can let all agents work together to complete a task.

 Features:

-- 🌐 Browsing capabilities: The AI can browse and search for information to assist you better
+- 🌐 Browsing capabilities: The agents can browse and search for information to assist you better
 - 🫂 Multiple agents: Choose from a variety of agents with different personalities and roles
 - ✏️ Agent management: Easily create and manage multiple agents
 - 🗣️ Conversation option: Use the Whisper API to transcribe speech-to-text for a more seamless 1-1 communication experience